 - Ability to establish and maintain project priorities.

-- Identifies what needs to be done and acts before being asked or required.
+- Identifies what needs to be done and takes action before being asked or required .

 Working Conditions (Requires Regional Variance)